-With these commitments in mind we provide opportunities for students to visit the animal facilities, have spokespeople to answer questions about our work with animals and submit our progress report on animal research activities annually.
+With the concordat commitments in mind we also provide opportunities for students to visit the animal facilities, have spokespeople to answer questions about our work with animals and submit our progress report on animal research activities annually.
 More information about animal research at Durham can be found in this Q&A.

 Professor Stefan Przyborski

 Acting Executive Dean of Science & Dean of Infrastructure